iPhone 11, Pro and Max: Every spec you need to know

 New iPhone 11 Pro and Pro Max key specs

-- "Super Retina XDR" display supports HDR 10 with Dolby Vision and Dolby Atmos
+- "Super Retina XDR" display supports HDR 10 with Dolby Vision (and Dolby Atmos sound)

 - Phone body: Textured matte finish